Gravitational-wave constraints on the pair-instability mass gap and nuclear burning in massive stars: Population models

 We consider the subset of binary black hole mergers in GWTC-4 with false alarm rates below \(1\,{\rm yr}^{-1}\), consistent with Ref.~\cite{LVKpop_inprep}.
 The data we used are public open data by the LIGO--Virgo--KAGRA collaboration~ \cite{LVK_GWTC2.1_data_quality_2022,LVK_GWTC3_2023,LVK_GWTC4_2025}.

+For events first published in \href{https://dcc.ligo.org/LIGO-P1800370/public}{GWTC-1}~\cite{2019PhRvX...9c1040A}, we use the “\texttt{Overall\_posterior}” parameter estimation samples.
+For events first published in \href{https://dcc.ligo.org/LIGO-P2000223/public}{GWTC-2}~\cite{2021PhRvX..11b1053A} and ~\cite{2024PhRvD.109b2001A}, we adopt the “\texttt{PrecessingSpinIMRHM}” samples, for events in GWTC-3~\cite{2021arXiv211103606T}, we use the “\texttt{C01:Mixed}” samples available at https://zenodo.org/record/5546663 and for events in GWTC-4 we use the NRSur7dq4 samples if available \cite{2019PhRvR...1c3015V}, or the “\texttt{Mixed}” samples otherwise.
 We exclude the events which include at least one component with mass \(< 3\,M_\odot\) and are therefore likely to involve a neutron star~\cite{LVKCollab2023,LVKpop_inprep,LVK_GWTC4_2025}.
 This results in 153 events.
 The detections in GWTC-4 were enabled by a variety of detector improvements \cite{2020PhRvD.102f2003B,2025PhRvD.111f2002C,2025CQGra..42h5016S,2025Natur.643..955N,PhysRevX.13.041021,2024Sci...385.1318J}.
-Selection effects are accounted for using the set of successfully recovered binary black hole injections made publicly available by the LIGO–Virgo–KAGRA collaboration, covering their first four observing runs~\cite{LVKCollab2023,injections,LVKpop_inprep}.
+Selection effects are accounted for using the set of successfully recovered binary black hole injections made publicly available by the LIGO–Virgo–KAGRA collaboration, covering their first four observing runs~\cite{LVKCollab2023,injections,LVKpop_inprep}. { Thus, our analysis accounts for selection effects and measurement uncertainties through the hierarchical Bayesian inference framework, which models the population distribution while marginalizing over individual-event posteriors. }

 We assume the merger rate density factorizes as

 where $m_2$ is the secondary mass, and \(R_{\rm ref}\) is the rate per unit mass at \(m_1 = 20\,M_\odot\) and \(z=0.2\).
 Our main focus is the conditional spin distribution \(p(\chi_\mathrm{eff}|m_1)\), for which we consider a flexible non-parametric model.